 The meeting was full of promise and potential – so, I hope and I think we can anticipate much more and much better Army content in CONTACT magazine and on CONTACT web site in the near future.

-There was one particular story they promised me for the March issue of CONTACT magazine, which was delayed because of NQ floods, but still didn’t materialise for the June or September magazines.
+There was one particular story they promised me for the March 2019 issue of CONTACT magazine, which was delayed because of NQ floods, but still didn’t materialise for the June or September magazines either.

 It’s true, I didn’t follow up for June – because of heart surgery – but the June magazine got published on time as always, with Army’s input.

 It’s also true I didn’t chase that story for the September issue – because I don’t intend wasting my time chasing the proactive, positive stories they came to me asking me to publish for them, if they can’t be bothered either.
 That’s not how ‘proactive’ works.

 In December 2019, I asked for Army HQ’s input to a Canadian Army story already written.
 I was told, “Army media are experiencing a high work load at the moment…”

 Well, let me tell them a thing or two about workloads ––– CONTACT is run by just one guy, producing a yearbook, a quarterly magazine, fortnightly newsletter, daily web site (7/365), plus sundry publications, Facebook, Twitter, Pinterest and YouTube – AND an email inbox that never lets up.

 Now that’s busy.
 But, as I wrote back to Army HQ (via a third-party mediator – because dem’s da rulz), it’s no skin off my nose if they don’t actually want to play.
 But, it was their idea to be ‘proactive’ in the first place.